icsboyx/log_x/README.md

 # log_x Library

 The `log_x` library provides a flexible and extensible logging framework for Rust applications.
-It supports different log levels, module-specific logging, and customizable log output formats.
+It supports different log levels, module-specific logging, and customizable log output formats, and destinations.
+Log destination can be a file or a terminal.
+Each module can have its own log level and paranoia mode and destinations.
+Logging simultaneously to a file and a terminal.

 ## Usage